 How to Replace a Broken CPAP

-• Check the warranty period: Most CPAP machine manufacturers offer a two-year warranty period.
+- Check the warranty period: Most CPAP machine manufacturers offer a warranty period.
 If you have any problems with your machine during this period, you can contact the manufacturer about a replacement.
 Contact information for the manufacturer can be found in the user's manual or on the manufacturer's website.
-If your product is out of warranty, it is probably time to replace it anyway.
+If your product is out of warranty, it may be time to replace it.

-• Get a new prescription if you need to: Check your prescription when you're replacing your machine.
-You want to make sure the new machine meets the right air pressure requirements for your needs.
-When you're ready to replace the machine, it doesn't hurt to check in with your healthcare provider to see if you need any changes to your prescription.
+- Get a new prescription if needed: Check your prescription when you're replacing your machine.
+You want to ensure the new machine meets the correct air pressure requirements for your needs.
+When you're ready to replace the machine, check in with your healthcare provider to see if you need any changes to your prescription.

-• Check with your health insurance company: Talk to your insurance company or check your policy to see if durable medical equipment like a CPAP machine is covered.
+- Check with your health insurance company: Talk to your insurance company or check your policy to see if durable medical equipment (DME), like a CPAP machine, is covered.
 This may save you some money on a new CPAP machine, even if the machine is only partially covered by your health insurance.

 Summary

 Your CPAP machine is only as good as the health benefits it provides.
-When it's working well, you'll feel far more rested and your symptoms of sleep apnea and snoring will be resolved.
+When your CPAP works well, you'll feel far more rested, and your symptoms of sleep apnea and snoring will be resolved.

-In other cases, changes in your health or lifestyle may simply mean that your settings need to be changed to ensure you're getting the right amount of pressure.
-If you believe that your CPAP machine is not working properly, call your equipment provider or sleep specialist and get your treatment back on track.
-Your sleep specialist can also help you find out the cause and offer solutions if apnea symptoms return.
+In other cases, changes in your health or lifestyle may mean that your settings must be changed to ensure you get the right amount of pressure.
+If you believe your CPAP machine is not working correctly, call your equipment provider or sleep specialist and get your treatment back on track.
+Your sleep specialist can also help you determine the cause and offer solutions if apnea symptoms return.